 This popular braid combines a regular French braid that crosses the center of the head and connects a pony with three small braids.
 All four are nested in a whole.
 Start by braiding the hair on the top of your head.
 It only works if you don’t leave your bangs on.
 Knit in half, then pull all the hair into a high ponytail.

 This simple braid works well with almost any face shape and hairstyle but is especially suitable for women with rectangular or oval faces and wavy hair.
 Another great thing about this style is that it keeps the hair from covering the forehead.
 Once started, it helps a lot in adding volume to flat hair.

 Waterfall Braid Half Updo Hairstyles

 French braids are great for achieving a laid-back, sophisticated look, and this half-updated offers that appeal.
 The beauty of this style is that it’s easy to use and hard to confuse.
-Great for second day hair and wrinkled waves.
-For a great look, pin some hairpins on the top of your head.
+Great for second-day hair and wrinkled waves.
+For a great look, pin some hairpins on your head.
 Loosen a few strands before faceting.
 Work the sides and connect them with a clip.

 Twist-Around Lace Braid